rachel-shaw/CS50-Python/Notes/Lecture 0 Notes/Get Started in VS Code.md

 - **Annotate**: Command (⌘) + /
 - **Comments**: """ instead of #
 - Tab to finish typing
+- Control + C to exit action in terminal if stuck

 ### Code Language